runmachine-io/runmachine/cmd/runm-metadata/docs/data_layout.md

 the object as the key and a serialized Google Protobuffer message of the [Object](../../../proto/defs/object.proto) itself as the value.

-**NOTE**: Having the serialized Object protobuffer message as the value of the `$ROOT/objects/by-uuid/` key namespace's valued keys allows the `runm-metadata` service to answer queries like "get me the tags on this object" with an efficient single key fetch operation.
+**NOTE**: Having the serialized Object message as the value of the `$ROOT/objects/by-uuid/` key namespace's valued keys allows the `runm-metadata` service to answer queries like "get me the tags on this object" with an efficient single key fetch operation.

+The `$ROOT/property-definitions/by-uuid/` key namespace has a set of valued keys describing the property definitions known to the system.

 The `$ROOT/partitions/` key namespace has two key namespaces below it that implement indexes into partitions, called `by-name` and `by-uuid`.
 In addition